1995parham/dotfiles/README.md

 curl -Ls https://install.direct/go.sh | sudo bash
 ```

-You can configure it in many ways but here is my sample.
+You can configure it by many ways in `/etc/v2ray/config.json` but here is my sample.

 ```yaml
 {